CarlosGuzman01/Slot-machine-simulator/README.md

 # Slot Machine Simulator

 Welcome to the Slot Machine Simulator!
-This is a fun and interactive way to experience the thrill of a slot machine without actually having to go to a casino.
+This project was developed by me as an enjoyable and educational endeavor to explore the depths of JavaScript programming.
+It replicates the experience of a casino-style slot machine.